 In America, the "de Lanoy" surname was anglicized to DELANO.
 Philippe married twice and had nine children which the DELANO KINDRED refers to as the American lines.
 His first marriage to Hester Dewsbury in 1634 produced six children: Mary, Esther, Philip Jr., Doctor Thomas, John, and Lieutenant Jonathan.
 After his first wife's death, he married Mary Pontus in 1657 and produced three more children: Jane, Rebecca, and Samuel.

 You may have noticed that Philippe's last name, "de Lanoy", is also often spelled "de Lannoy" or "de la Noye".
-The correct spelling was a puzzle for many years until Dr. Jeremy Bangs, on behalf of our European Research Project, discovered Philippe's baptismal record.
+The correct spelling was a puzzle for many years until Dr. Jeremy Bangs, on behalf of our European Research Project, discovered Philippe's father Jean's (Jan) baptismal record dated 9 May 1575 in the Church of St. Christophe at Tourcoing, Flanders (now France).
 On that record was the the name of Philippe's grandfather, Guilbert (Gysbert) de Lanoy, which confirmed the correct spelling as "de Lanoy."
 In addition, Philippe's signature on the first recorded private land sale in Plymouth Colony shows that he spelled his name with one "N".

 An extraordinary tome documenting the DELANO family in America entitled "The Genealogy, History and Alliances of the American House of Delano, 1621-1899" was published in 1899.
 It is arranged in two "books" and is commonly known as the "GHAAHD".

 Book the First, containing the "History and Heraldry of the Maison de Franchimont & de Lannoy to Delano, 1076 to 1621", was edited by Mortimer Delano de Lannoy, then the family pursuivant-of-arms and a member of the New York Genealogical and Biographical Society, the Societe Suisse D'Heraldique and the Herold Society Zu Berlin.
-His contribution covers some of the European history, heraldry, and the royal ancestry of Lannoy from Guelph, Prince of Scyrri, from 476 A.D. to 1621 and attempts to connect it to Philippe de Lanoy.
-Other royal lines are included as well as a list of chevaliers de la Toison d'or (Golden Fleece).
-Unfortunately, documentary proof of this royal lineage remains quite elusive... see the note below.
+His contribution covers some of the European history, heraldry, and a list of chevaliers de la Toison d'or (Golden Fleece).
+Also included are various lines of royal ancestry of Lannoy with attempts to connect them to Philippe de Lanoy.
+Unfortunately, documentary proofs of these royal lineages are not correct.
+The various lines of descent on pages 89 through 93 are erroneous.
+These lines are annotated as A (from Guelph), B (The Moerovingian Descent from Priam), C (The Lannoy Descent from Charlemagne), D (The Descent from William The Conqueror), E (The Two Disputed Lines from Jean-Emanuel) and F (Line from the Actii of Rome).
+See the note below.
+Our Newsletter Editor, George B. DeLano, has put together a "To The Reader" front page for the GHAAHD documenting some of the major errors in this part of the book; click here to view or download this page.

 The larger Book the Second, entitled "The Delano Genealogy From 1621 - 1899," was compiled by Major Joel Andrew Delano and arranged by Mortimer Delano de Lannoy.
 Although arranged in an awkward manner, it is an amazing book and a tribute to the interest of our DELANO ancestors living in an era following the U.S. Civil War who contributed information to assist in this massive genealogical effort.
 Besides the genealogical information of each family entity, biographical and historical information is given when known.
 This gives the reader an insight to that family's history during the Great Migration to the West and to Canada, Chile, Austrailia and other parts of the world.
 Updating this book is a major part of the DELANO KINDRED Genealogical Program as noted below.